 Notes

-Sauces: as you can see in the image below, I use both chocolate and dulce de leche and make these one of the most decadent brownies/desserts ever!
-If you never tried these two flavors together you're in for a treat, of the best kind.
+- Sauces: I use chocolate and dulce de leche.
+If you haven't tried these two flavors together, you're in for a treat of the best kind.

-Plain: like most chocolate recipes that are fudgy and intense, a small piece goes a long way.
-I like them just cold enough but not straight from the refrigerator because I think the flavor is numbed a little by the cold.
+- Plain: like most chocolate recipes that are fudgy and intense, a small piece goes a long way.
+I like them just cold enough but not straight from the refrigerator because I think the cold numbs the flavor a little.

 - Category: Bars & Brownies